 There always is some unavoidable time lag between the point you press the shutter button and the point that the image is actually recorded.
 The "Lag Correction" feature lets you configure the camera to lessen or even eliminate this lag to help you better time your shots and get exactly the moment you want.
 With "Lag Correction", you half-press the shutter button and compose the image you want to shoot.
-Then when you full-press the shutter button, the camera pre-records a total of five images, including four images of action that happened before you fully pressed the shutter button.
+Then when you full-press the shutter button, the camera pre-records a total of 5 images, including four images of action that happened before you fully pressed the shutter button.
 After that, you can view the images on the monitor screen and select the one you want to keep.

-- 1. In the REC mode, press [BS]. - 2.
+- 1. In the REC mode, set the mode dial to [3]. - 2.
+Press [SET]. - 3.
 Select "Lag Correction" and then press [SET]. - With the camera pointed at the subject, half-press and hold the shutter button.